MycoPunk/Afum_PopPan/pipelines/MAT_type/README.md

 **Graph_depth_profiles_of_MAT_alignments.R**<br>
 This is an ugly, hardcoded, redundant script to visualize the depth profiles of the MAT alignments for the 9 strains (plus a control for both MAT-1 ad MAT-2) with significant alignments to both idiomorphs (included as a supplemental figure in the manuscript).

+**Jellyfish.sh** <br>
+Generates K-mer counts from raw whole genome data (I used forward reads only)  - note, these have to be unzipped first.